cs1302uga/cs1302-minesweeper-alpha/README.md

 an update to affect other files as well.
 If other files are affected, then they will be mentioned in the update summary.

-* **2021-09-15 WED:** Some test cases in the `tests` directory have been updated to reflect the output produced by the most recent version of the oracle implementation.

 ## Suggested Checklist

 To help you with planning out this project, here are some suggested steps you can take that